Qarik-Group/concourse-tutorial/docs/basics/triggers.md

 In the above example the `job-demo` job would trigger anytime the remote `resource-tutorial` had a new version.
 For a `git` resource this would be new git commits.

-The `time` resource has express purpose of triggering jobs.
+The `time` resource has intrinsic purpose of triggering jobs.

 If you want a job to trigger every few minutes then there is the [`time` resource](https://github.com/concourse/time-resource#readme).